smoove/AddressOwnershipVerification/README.md

 ```
 event RequestEvent(address indexed transactor, address indexed transactee, uint32 indexed deposit);
 ```
-Triggered when a new request is created
+Triggered when a new request is created.

 ## RemoveRequestEvent
 ```